Fernando de la Mora, Paraguay: Toponymy

 The city was once called Zavala Cue.
-Nowadays it takes its name of Fernando de la Mora, one of the fathers of Paraguayan independence from Spain.
+Nowadays it takes its name of Fernando de la Mora, one of the fathers of Paraguayan independence.

 Demography

 This city has a population that is 100% urban.
 It has 183,390 inhabitants in total, 88,591 men and 94,798 women, according to information provided by the National Institute of Statistics.
 The barrio Kamba Cuá is the home of an Afro-Paraguayan community.

 Climate

-The climate is hot with a temperature that reaches 40 °C in summer and that in winter drops to 0 °C. The annual average is 22 °C.
+The climate is subtropical with a temperature that may reach 40 °C in summer and that in winter drops to 0 °C. The annual average is 22 °C.

 History

 Fernando de la Mora used to be part of the district of San Lorenzo del Campo Grande and its population dedicated mostly to the farming activity.
 By then, it was called Zavala Cué and there were plantations of vegetables and fruit trees, as well as breeding of farm animals.
 This activity was oriented to satisfy the necessities of Asunción.

 It was called Zavala Cué because in the area was settled an important state belonging a family of last name Zavala.
 This establishment was part of a group of 10 great states in the area.

 The population of Zavala Cué kept growing and the authorities of San Lorenzo did not manifest interest in supporting the development of the city, which made the population very unhappy, so they decided to transform it into a competitive and progressive city.

-Then, thanks to the neighbors’ organization an independent municipality was created.
+Then, thanks to the neighbors' organization an independent municipality was created.
 The request was granted in 1939 by the government of Félix Paiva, on February 28.

 Since 1950, Fernando de la Mora is an independent district of the Central Department, which now has 18 districts.
-This city is today called “The city of the new millennia”.
+This city is today called "The city of the new millennia".